antonioru/beautiful-react-hooks/docs/useInterval.md

 ### Options:

-`useInterval` might accept a options object provided as eventual parameter.
+It is possible to provide an options object as the last parameter of the hook.

 #### cancelOnUnmount: